GetMetaMap/metamap-flutter-plugin/doc/metaMap-flutter.md

   <key>NSLocationWhenInUseUsageDescription</key>
   <string>MetaMap will use your location information to provide best possible verification experience.</string>

   <key>NSLocationAlwaysAndWhenInUseUsageDescription</key>
   <string>MetaMap will use your location information to provide best possible verification experience.</string>

   <key>NSLocationAlwaysUsageDescription</key>
   <string>MetaMap will use your location information to provide best possible verification experience.</string>
 ```

 ## Implement MetaMap in Your App

-2. The following is an example application (MyApp) with the MetaMap verification flow:
    The following is an example application (MyApp) with the MetaMap verification flow:

 ```bash